Don Tetto

-Don Tetto are a Colombian rock music band created in 2003.
+Don Tetto are a Colombian indie rock band.
 The band was formed by Diego Pulecio (lead vocals, rhythm guitar), Carlos Leongomez (lead guitar), James Valderrama (bass, vocals) and Jaime Medina (drums).

 History

 Formation

-Don Tetto was formed in March, 2003 in Bogotá to compete at a battle-of-the-bands event hosted by a local radio station.
-Don Tetto was selected from the twelve best auditions.
-They then performed live for over 1,000 spectators, and won the contest.
+Don Tetto was formed in March, 2003 in Bogotá to compete at a battle-of-the-bands, Rock al Parque event hosted by a local radio station, called Radioaktiva.
+Don Tetto was selected on the twelve best auditions of a 300 hundred demos that the organization recibed.

+They and won the contest, and at the second day, they shared escenary with bands like Division Minuscula and Pxndx.